For Students & Faculty

 Commitment

-- Two- to four-year work commitment with IU Health (after graduation and obtaining an RN license)
+One to two-year work commitment with IU Health (after graduation and obtaining an RN license).

 Eligibility Requirements

-- Ability to fulfill work commitment: Must be legally authorized to work in the United States after graduation and obtaining an RN license.
+- Ability to fulfill work commitment: Must be legally authorized to work in the United States and not require sponsorship from IU Health at the time of application.

-- Nursing Program length: Must have less than or equal to 2 years left to complete the undergraduate Nursing Program.
+- Nursing Program length: Must have less than or equal to four semesters left to complete the Nursing Program.

 Virtual Info Sessions